redrockbiometrics/palmid-sdk-android-example/README.md

 /**
  * Removes a registered user from the palm recognition system.
  *
- * @param palmId Unique identifier of the user to be removed.
+ * @param userId Unique identifier of the user to be removed.
  * @param result Callback with deletion result (success/failure status).
  */
 public void deleteUser(
-    @NonNull String palmId,
+    @NonNull String userId,
     @NonNull PalmIDNativeSDKResult result
 );